Maheshsiddu29/ZKC/README.md

 ## Abstract

-rivacy concerns around online advertising are inevitable since tracking cookies and user profiling are needed to serve targeted advertisements.
+Privacy concerns around online advertising are inevitable since tracking cookies and user profiling are needed to serve targeted advertisements.
 We present a novel approach to this space, Zero-Knowledge Cookies (ZKC), to enable per-